kc3-lang/kc3/README.md

 modules, closures, pattern matching, a graph database and metaprogramming into C99 with an extremely small set of dependencies.

+Components :
-The pure C11 `libkc3` library is a full KC3 parser and interpreter.
+ - The pure C11 `libkc3` library is a full KC3 parser and interpreter.

-`ikc3` is the interactive interpreter (verbose).
+ - `ikc3` is the interactive interpreter (verbose).

-`kc3s` is the script interpreter (same as ikc3 but terse).
+ - `kc3s` is the script interpreter (same as ikc3 but terse).

-There are several C libraries which are installed in `lib/kc3/0.1` using the `make lib_links` command.
+ - There are several C libraries which are installed in `lib/kc3/0.1` using the `make lib_links` command.

-There is a web server in httpd : `kc3_httpd`.
+ - There is a web server in httpd : `kc3_httpd`.

 All binaries can be compiled for four targets :
  - __main__ : speed optimizations from GCC/Clang -O2 and